Robendano/Image-Viewer/README.md

 Using java sdk 11 and made on Intellij Idea community edition

-Aidar Bekturov COM-19 for programming language 2 teacher Ruslan Isaev
+Aidar Bekturov COM-19 for programming language 2 teacher Ruslan Isaev Student of Alatoo-International university

+If you have any question write my email aidar.bekturov@iaau.edu.kg